dnow2000/Frisco-ISD-GPA-Calc---Real-Time/README.md

 ![](https://github.com/SumitNalavade/Frisco-ISD-GPA-Calc---Real-Time/blob/main/HAC.png)

+Two apps in repository:

+.exe file (For windows)

+.app file (Coming soon for Mac)

 The calculation works in two stages:
 1. Retreive the existing student GPA as noted on their transcript from HAC